Teaching ESL in Taiwan

 Private Tutoring

-As a work visa is required to work legally in Taiwan, private tutoring is something that some ESL teachers do in addition to a formal teaching position.
-Technically, private tutoring is illegal and could result in deportation if discovered.
-In addition, some contracts clearly disallow tutoring on the side as it is considered to be competition, or at the very least, a distraction from school duties.
-Those who do risk private tutoring charge between NT$600 - 1,200.
+Private tutoring is something that some ESL teachers do in addition to a formal teaching position; however, as a work visa is required to work legally in Taiwan, and your visa is tied specifically to your school, your ability to tutor privately is often at the discretion of the school.
+You should see a clause in your contract that states whether or not you can work outside of your scheduled hours.
+Some contracts clearly disallow tutoring on the side as it is considered to be competition, or at the very least a distraction from school duties.
+Those who do risk private tutoring charge between NT$500 - 1,500 per hour.

 How to Find Jobs Teaching English in Taiwan

-There are many resources available to ESL teachers searching for teaching positions abroad, including:
+There are many other resources available to ESL teachers searching for teaching positions abroad, including:

 Jobs Teaching English in the Summer in Taiwan

 Summer teaching positions in Taiwan do exist; however, rarely are they lucrative or even paying positions.
-Volunteer positions are available and can be found with rudimentary searches on the internet.
 Private tutoring can be a good source of income during the summer months.

 Additional ESL Resources to Help Teach English in Taiwan